Identifying Testing Improprieties, Irregularities, and Breaches

 A breach is a test administration event that poses a threat to the validity of the test.
 These circumstances have external implications for the CDE, the Smarter Balanced Assessment Consortium, or both, and may result in a decision to remove the test item(s) from the available secure item bank.

 Breaches require immediate attention and escalation.
 If the breach is due to social media exposure on the part of a student or adult, the LEA CAASPP coordinator must call CalTAC at 800-955-2954.
-Following the call, the CAASPP test site coordinator or LEA CAASPP coordinator must report the breach using the STAIRS/Appeals process within 24 hours.
+Following the call, the site CAASPP coordinator or LEA CAASPP coordinator must report the breach using the STAIRS/Appeals process within 24 hours.

 Examples may include such situations as exposure of secure materials, a repeatable security or system risk, a TA modifying student answers, or that test items were shared on social media.
 These circumstances have external implications.